docat-org/docat/doc/getting-started.md

 #### Upload Project Icon

-To upload a icon, you don't need a token, except if a project icon already exists.
+To upload a icon, you don't need a token, except if you want to replace an existing icon.

-If you want to upload `example-image.png` to awesome-project, that already has a project icon.
+To set `example-image.png` as the icon for `awesome-project`, which already has an icon:

 ```sh
 curl -X POST -F "file=@example-image.png" --header "Docat-Api-Key: <token>" http://localhost:8000/api/awesome-project/icon